+Photo 97

+Photo 98

-Photo 95 For the purposes of the paragraph above "markings" means an identification designed and located in accordance with the guidance in Volume 1 of Approved Document B(1) on each landing within the stairways and in the lift lobbies of the floor level marked in such a way as to be visible both in low level lighting conditions or when illuminated with a torch.
-Private & confidential 46/88 24.
-Extinguishing media and fixed systems 24.1.
+For the purposes of the paragraph above "markings" means an identification designed and located in accordance with the guidance in Volume 1 of Approved Document B(1) on each landing within the stairways and in the lift lobbies of the floor level marked in such a way as to be visible both in low level lighting conditions or when illuminated with a torch.

+Private & confidential 45/85

+24. Extinguishing media and fixed systems

+24.1.
 Is Automatic Water Fire Suppression Systems (AWFSS) provided within communal areas/ancillary accommodation?
 Where applicable, describe arrangements and deficiencies.

 None provided.

 24.2.
 Is Automatic Water Fire Suppression Systems (AWFSS) provided within residential accommodation?
 Where applicable, describe arrangements and deficiencies.
 Cognisance of the structure and use of the building, together with its long term future planning, consideration should be given to the additional protection afforded by engineering solutions such as retro-fitted AWFSS sprinkler system.
 The recent amendment to ADB Vol 1.
 (May 2020) with regard to the lowering of the trigger height for sprinkler requirements in relevant buildings to 11 metres only emphasises this is a proactive approach to the direct safety of the sleeping residents.
 24.3.
 Is suitable portable firefighting equipment provided at appropriate locations?
 Where applicable, describe arrangements and deficiencies.
 Extinguishers are not present within means of escape.
-One of the water pump rooms and the caretakers office are provided with a dry powder extinguisher.
-The use of dry powder extinguishers within small and under ventilated compartments should be avoided - this principle should be applied across HCC's housing stock.
-The use of dry powder extinguishers indoors can lead to: - impaired visibility - issues with inhalation - damage to plant and property Dry powder extinguishers should be removed from the premises and replaced with an appropriate equivalent.
+The caretakers office is provided with a dry powder extinguisher.
+The use of dry powder extinguishers within small and under ventilated compartments should be avoided - this principle should applied across HCC's housing stock.
+The use of dry powder extinguishers indoors can lead to: - impaired visibility - issues with inhalation - damage to plant and property.

+Dry powder extinguishers should be removed from the premises and replaced with an appropriate equivalent.
 E.g. CO2.
+Extinguishers were in date (09/2022).

-Extinguishers were observed to be on the floor and missing appropriate signage.
-Most extinguishers were in date (09/2022) however, one had not been maintained since 07/2019.
-HCC should consider reviewing fire extinguisher provisions within the building with a view of converting extinguishers to composite P50 extinguishers; benefits include environmental and financial savings.
+A water fire extinguisher was found on the floor in a ground floor riser near lift 2.
+It had not been serviced since 2008 and is therefore recommended the extinguisher is removed.
+HCC should also consider reviewing fire extinguisher provisions within the building with a view of converting extinguishers to composite P50 extinguishers; benefits include environmental and financial savings.

-Photo 96
+Photo 99

-Photo 97
+Photo 100

-Private & confidential 47/88
+Private & confidential 46/85

 25. Other relevant fixed systems and equipment

 25.1.
 Where applicable, are there appropriately sited facilities for electrical isolation of any photovoltaic (PV) cells, with appropriate signage, to assist the fire and rescue service?

-There is no PV system installed at Block 3.
+There is no PV system installed at Block 2.